EdwardsDamian/Project-4/readme.md

 ## Overview

-The objective of this project was to develop a web application using React on the frontend with a Django REST Framework (DRF) backend connection via API calls utilzing Axios, the promise based HTTP client.
+The objective of this project was to develop a web application using React on the frontend with a Django REST Framework (DRF) backend connection via API calls utilizing Axios, the promise based HTTP client.
 The engineer / developer chose to undertake the creation of an app that allowed users to track pantry items and other perishable foodstuffs with their user account's 'virtual' online pantry.
-He also leveraged a 3rd party web API so that PantryApp users can obtain listings of nearby markets where they might replenish their perishables.
+He also leveraged a 3rd party web API so that PantryApp users can obtain listings of nearby farmers markets where they might replenish their perishables.

 **Live site demo:** <https://pantryonline.herokuapp.com/>